 Warning… this is intended to aid the purchase of either a commercial or residential range.
 In no way is this to be used as an installation guide; before purchasing, talk to your foodservice professional and consult a licensed contractor.
 As always with commercial equipment… leave the installation to the professionals.

 The right commercial range can provide you with the best quality product while a subpar range can cause quite the opposite effect.
 A quality commercial range will produce consistent temperatures, and mass quantities of product, and provide you with the capability to create specialized dishes.
 Below is a comparison of residential ranges and commercial ranges (also known as commercial stoves).

 |Both commercial ranges are available on the market.
 Ranges that are a combination of both are common and may include multiple oven types and cooktops.

-The installation of both gas and electric ranges in a commercial setting very often require new gas and electric lines.
+The installation of both gas and electric ranges in a commercial setting very often requires new gas and electric lines.

 Electric commercial ranges are usually three-phase electric.
 Commercial settings that are not already equipped with such electrical capabilities will require the installation of three-phase electricity.

 The proper orifices for commercial gas connections are usually available at home improvement retailers.

 |Both gas and electric residential ranges are available on the market.
 Ranges that utilize both power types are harder to find and are generally more expensive.